Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Linear systems

 \begin{proposition}[Statistical encoding of input vector] Given a classical vector $\vec{b}$ with sparsity $s$, we give a scheme to replace the quantum oracle for the input state $\kt{\vec{b}}$ in Theorem \ref{thm:general-sampling} and Corollary \ref{cor:linear-systems}.
 This has overhead: \begin{itemize} \item $\OC(s)$ time for classical preprocessing. \item Sample complexity factor increase for problem (a) of $\OC(\|\vec{b}\|_1^2/\|\vec{b}\|_2^2)$ and for problem (b) of $\OC(\|\vec{b}\|_1^4/\|\vec{b}\|_2^4)$. \item 1 or 2 single-qubit controlled $\ceil{\log N}$-qubit Pauli gates each circuit sample. \end{itemize} \end{proposition}

+More details are provided in Appendix \ref{appdx:randomized-encoding}.
 A key distinction is that this approach can return an encoding of $\vec{b}$ that represents the true magnitude of the vector rather than a normalized quantum state which a standard quantum oracle would provide, simply by increasing the sample complexity.
 Moreover, this is a general scheme for our randomized approach that is applicable beyond the linear systems setting.
-We remark that our representation for the quantum state $\kt{\vec{b}}$ is similar to the so-called CQS states considered in the near-term quantum linear systems approach of Ref.~\cite{huang2019near}.
-More details are provided in Appendix \ref{appdx:randomized-encoding}.
+We remark that our representation for the quantum state $\kt{\vec{b}}$ is similar to the so-called CQS states considered in the near-term quantum linear systems approach of Ref.~\cite{huang2019near}. {Finally, we stress that in this scheme we never explicitly prepare the quantum state.
+A comparison with explicit state preparation schemes \cite{zhang2022quantum} shows that this avoids $\OC(Ns)$ cost in qubit overhead, and trades it for classical preprocessing overhead and sample overhead.}